marck-developer/crm-api/README.md

 then start the server typing in the terminal node customer-api.js

-you can see results on localhost:300
+you can see results on localhost:3000

 with that is enough to verify for example with postman that all the endpoints are working and you can perform all the CRUD required

-additonally i create some front-end just to be more visual, i create a form just to perform create a new customer and another html to read all customers
+additonally i create some front-end just to be more visual, I create a form just to perform create a new customer and another html to read all customers